Waterfront East LRT: Alternatives to streetcar operation

 The City of Toronto considered a bus service running in the former streetcar's dedicated right-of-way.
 The challenge for such a service to the eastern waterfront is the connection at Union Station for transferring passengers.
 There is limited sidewalk space for both pedestrians and transit stops along Bay Street.
 Buses would have to compete with other traffic through the Bay Street underpass and mixed traffic south to Queens Quay.

 The City also considered replacing the streetcar track in the 400 m tunnel under Bay Street between Union Station and Queen's Quay with a driverless people-mover system; this option also included changing the streetcar routing so it only ran along Queen's Quay.

 In April 2019, staff recommended continuing streetcar operation under Bay Street to Union Station, along with extending platforms and adding extra tracks along the Union Station streetcar loop.

-In June 2025, the TTC created dedicated bus lanes along Queens Key East.
+In June 2025, the TTC created dedicated bus lanes along Queens Quay East.
 However, city planners said such lanes would become inadequate to accommodate future riders as more housing is built along the route.
 Also according to planners, the line would be too close to the water for a subway.
 Thus, a streetcar line became the preferred choice.